 Yet again, things made my stay worse.
-The toilet seat was lose and moved about.
+The toilet seat was loose and moved about.
 The sink didn’t have a plug.
 The shower, well, I have never used a shower cubicle so badly designed.

 You can’t see quite good enough from the picture but the doors only opened a little bit.
 I am not a small woman and I could barely fit through these.
 Also, I turned the shower on before I got in to make sure the temperature was okay.
 It wasn’t.
 It was freezing.
 When I did this, the bathroom got soaked.
 When I was in the shower there wasn’t enough room for me to wash my hair without being directly under the water stream or turning it off.

-Even though a continental breakfast was included, I only at a banana, something I have never done with a free breakfast.
+Even though a continental breakfast was included, I only ate a banana, something I have never done with a free breakfast.
 The breakfast room was tiny and at 7:30 exactly, was packed.
 I couldn’t get to any of the food, let alone make some toast.
 One man was complaining to a member of staff when I walked in because the milk was off.
 They said it wasn’t but then the man showed his curdled drink.
 This is the reason why I only ate a piece of fruit.